swaff-y/tic-tac-toe/README.md

 The game will track the number of games both you and the CPU has won.
 The board resets automatically after 1,5 sec.
 I added a reset button to clear the score board.

 ## Known Bugs
+Best played on a desktop with a mouse.
+Does not play as well on a mobile device.

 ## Future feature / Wishlist